gfacciol/pvflip/README.md

     > ./v.py image_file image_file2 ...

-Note: On Linux and MAC platforms it will compile the glfw and piio modules during the first execution, leaving the libraries in the corresponding subdirectories.
+**Note**: On Linux and MAC platforms the program will compile the glfw and piio modules during its first execution, leaving the libraries in the corresponding subdirectories.

-Note 2: If the compiler complains about "declarations that are only allowed in C99 mode" then specify the dialect with
+**Note 2**: If the compiler complains about "declarations that are only allowed in C99 mode" then specify the dialect with

     > CC='gcc -std=c99' ./v.py image_file